arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/08.image-building/content.md

 ## Conclusion

-In this tutorial, you have learned how to build a "builder" Docker image, get its required files, configure the build settings, build the image,a and to save the needed files for flashing.
-Now you have all the required files to flash the image you built onto the device.
+In this tutorial, you have learned how to build a "builder" Docker image, get its required files, configure the build settings, build the image, and save the needed files for flashing.
+Now, you have all the files necessary to flash the image you built onto the device.

 ## Next Steps

 Please follow the [Flashing tutorial](https://docs.arduino.cc/tutorials/portenta-x8/image-flashing/) to flash your device with your custom image.
-You can use the files provided from this build to flash the Portenta X8 following the tutorial's steps.
+Following the tutorial's steps, you can use the files from this build to flash the Portenta X8.

 ## Troubleshooting

-- If you are having `do_fetch` issues, try to check your system's and virtual machine's DNS settings.
+- If you are having `do_fetch` issues, check your system's and virtual machine's DNS settings.